hugogirard/formRecognizerDevOps/README.md

 ![fork](https://raw.githubusercontent.com/hugogirard/formRecognizerDevOps/main/images/fork.png)

-## Create service principal to run the Github actions
+## Create a service principal to run the Github actions

-To create the resources in Azure you will need to create a service principal that will be used in the infra pipeline.
-To do this please follow this [link](https://github.com/marketplace/actions/azure-login#configure-a-service-principal-with-a-secret).
+To create the resources in Azure you will need to create a service principal that will be used for each Github action.
+To do this, follow this [link](https://github.com/marketplace/actions/azure-login#configure-a-service-principal-with-a-secret).
 Be sure to take note of the credential returned when creating the **service principal** you will need it for the next step.

-Because multiple resource groups will be create **don't create a scope at resource group level**.
+Because multiple resource groups will be created **don't create a scope at resource group level**.

-The command should look something like this
+The command should look something like this:

 ```
 az ad sp create-for-rbac --name "sp-gh-action" --role contributor --sdk-auth